Things to Do in Amsterdam

 Unless you have an oddly specific aversion to Van Gogh, this popular museum is worth at least an hour of your time.
 His genius wasn’t exactly appreciated when he was alive, but this museum finally gives Van Gogh the recognition he deserves, putting many of his most impressive works in proper context in a gorgeous modern building.
 Located on the Museumplein.
 Prebook to avoid queues.

 Speaking of queues, you’ll want to book at least a month ahead (two in high season) to skip an hour or two queuing for the tiny Anne Frank House and its adjacent museum.
 This is an Amsterdam must-visit, and can understandably be sobering for many.
-It’s worth re-reading Anne’s diary before you visit, as the fresh memory will bring an eerie gravity to wandering these once hidden rooms.
+It’s worth re-reading Anne’s diary before your visit, as the fresh memory will bring an eerie gravity to wandering these once-hidden rooms.
 No photos are allowed inside.

 How often do you get to wander the private home and studio of one of the great masters?
 Rembrandt’s house has been reverently preserved, creating a small museum that demonstrates some of his techniques and the materials used.
 You’ll learn about his inspirations and those who carried on his legacy, but just walking through the space is an enriching experience.